-The problem that I have been trying to solve is how to effectively deduplicate datasets for companies without Master Data Management (MDM).
+The problem that I have been trying to solve is how to effectively deduplicate datasets for companies without Master Data Management (MDM) [Define this].
 This report consists of an overview of the problem, the steps I took to solve the problem, and still-existing solution concerns.

 Overview of the Problem